Skip to content

 Environmental values

-The Glenelg River starts in the Grampians (Gariwerd) National Park and flows to the sea through the Lower Glenelg National Park.
-The lower reaches of the Glenelg River are part of a landscape recognised as one of Australia’s 15 national biodiversity hotspots, and the Glenelg Estuary and Discovery Bay site is Australia’s most recent listing under the Ramsar Convention.
+The Glenelg River starts in Gariwerd (the Grampians National Park) and flows to the sea through the Lower Glenelg National Park.
+The lower reaches of the Glenelg River are part of a landscape recognised as one of Australia’s 15 national biodiversity hotspots, and the Glenelg Estuary and Discovery Bay site was listed under the Ramsar Convention as a site of international significance in February 2018.

-The Glenelg River supports a range of rare and unique aquatic life, including the endangered Glenelg freshwater mussel, Glenelg spiny crayfish and a newly described species of river blackfish.
-It is also home to platypus and populations of native fish, including estuary perch, kooyang (short-finned eel), tupong and three species of pygmy perch, including the threatened variegated pygmy perch and Yarra pygmy perch.
+The Glenelg River supports a range of rare and unique aquatic life, including the endangered Glenelg freshwater mussel, Glenelg spiny crayfish, and a newly described species of river blackfish.
+It is also home to platypus and populations of native fish, including estuary perch, short-finned eel, tupong, and three species of pygmy perch, including the threatened variegated pygmy perch and Yarra pygmy perch.
 Some of these fish species migrate long distances to and from the Glenelg River estuary to complete their life cycles.
+Sand extraction currently occurs around the Casterton to Dergholm reaches to provide deep pools, habitats, and drought refuge areas, important to fish species and the macroinvertebrates that feed them.

 The Glenelg River supports a variety of streamside vegetation communities and species, including the endangered Wimmera bottlebrush.
-Streamside and floodplain vegetation is comprised of river red gum woodlands with paperbark, bottlebrush and tea tree understorey.
+Streamside and floodplain vegetation comprises river red gum woodlands with paperbark, bottlebrush, and tea tree understorey.

 Traditional Owner cultural values and uses

-In planning for environmental flows in the Glenelg River, the Gunditj Mirring Traditional Owners Aboriginal Corporation, Barengi Gadjin Land Council, Burrandies Aboriginal Corporation and Glenelg Hopkins CMA have considered:
+In planning for environmental flows in the Glenelg River, several on-Country meetings have been held to increase Traditional Owner involvement in environmental watering.
+There has also been an increase in communicating operational changes to water deliveries.
+When planning for the Glenelg River seasonal watering proposal, the Gunditj Mirring Traditional Owners Aboriginal Corporation, Barengi Gadjin Land Council, Burrandies Aboriginal Corporation, and Glenelg Hopkins CMA have considered:

-• supporting the health of cultural heritage sites (such as scar trees, ring trees, stone structures, middens and rock paintings) and the health of native plants, which are sources of traditional foods and medicines
+• supporting the health of cultural heritage sites (such as scar trees, ring trees, stone structures, middens, and rock paintings) and native plants, which are sources of traditional foods and medicines

 Aboriginal Peoples across the Glenelg catchment have retained a strong identity and connection to the traditional lands for which they have custodial rights and responsibilities.
-Traditional Owners’ values in the Bochara-Bogara-Pawur system align strongly with environmental values.
-Traditional Owners’ values are holistic and interrelated: they are bound up with the health of the river system overall and the Country of which the river is part.
-Traditional Owners’ wellbeing is connected to the health of the river and of Country.
+Cultural values in the Bochara-Bogara-Pawur (Glenelg River) system align strongly with environmental values.
+Cultural values are holistic and interrelated: they are bound up with the health of the river system overall and the Country of which the river is part.
+Traditional Owners' well-being is connected to the health of the river and of Country.

 Gunditjmara Traditional Owners have identified that it is a priority to spend time on the river and increase cultural practices and connection to Country.
-They have highlighted the importance of increasing ceremonial and on-Country gatherings along the river, including at Casterton and Nelson.
+They have highlighted the importance of increasing ceremonial and on-Country gatherings along the river, including at Casterton and the Glenelg Estuary.

 Figure 4.2.2 Glenelg River Environmental Flow Seasonal Calendar